CBIConsulting/ProperTable/README.md

 	```
 * restartOnClickType: This prop allows you to set if you want the restartOnClick element to clear both (filters and sort) or just one of them.
 Default both.
 The options are 'clear_filters', 'clear_sort' or 'clear_both'.
 * hasDisableRows: If this property is set to true (default false) then all the rows in the data that doesn't have a property Enabled or has Enabled = false will cause the row to has less opacity (disabled).
 Default false.
+* displayFooter: If the footer must be displayed or not.
+The footer contains info about sort and filters.
+Default false.

 ### Basic Example
 ------------